mavedirra-01/core-helper/README.md

 # Default method
 python deployer.py -m manual -d <DRONE-NAME> -f <PATH/TO/REQUIRED-CSV-FILE.CSV>

-# Checking the list of supported plugins
+# Checking the list of supported plugins and add any missing ones with FIXME as the script
 python deployer.py -m manual -f <REQUIRED-CSV-FILE.CSV> -q

 # Checking external findings with pendrone